ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 ### Configure Memory Buffers

 Allocate memory buffers based on your requirements.
+Since EmbedDB has support for variable records and indexing, additional buffers need to be created to support those features.
+If you would like to use variable records, you must enable them in [Other Parameters](#other-parameters).

 -   Required:
     -   2 blocks for record read/write buffers